 What is high blood pressure?

 Blood pressure that is too high (hypertension) means your heart is working too hard to pump your blood.
 This can harm your body, including your kidneys.
-High blood pressure can cause kidney disease and kidney failure.
-Kidney disease can also cause high blood pressure.

 How does high blood pressure cause kidney disease?